233 W. Michigan Ave., Clinton, MI 49236

 In 2014 Lyzz finally took the plunge and began working full time with animals.
 She took the position of interim shelter manager at the Lenawee Humane Society and held that position for a little under a year.
 During that time Lyzz made the tough decision of becoming a stay at home mom for her first child.
 In February of 2018 Lyzz began working part-time as a veterinarian assistant at Countryside.
 On her off days Lyzz enjoys working at Needle-Lane farm in Tipton where her daughter can run wild and eat like a very hungry caterpillar.
 On the weekends Lyzz attempts to pamper her senior pets and allow them to have the best golden years possible.

-Jessica T., Assistant
+Jessica T., Receptionist

 Hello, I am Jessica.
 I have been part time at Countryside for about 7 years now.
 I started when I was in highschool by volunteering.
 It also helped that I have known Dr. Lisa since I was about 5 years old.
 I now have been working full time for the University of Michigan as a medical assistant mostly with pediatrics for about 2.5 years.